 During the first four weeks of the program, language classes meet Monday through Friday from 8:00 am to 12:00 pm.
 In the afternoons, students have private tutorials with their instructors for an hour and a half.
 Program participants have the option of meeting with language partners from whom they can deeper understanding about the city as well as ordinary people's livers which they cannot learn in the classroom setting.

 During the final four weeks, students spend at least 30 hours a week at their language practicum which is a placement at a local or multinational company.
-Students are required to meet with course instructors for one hour classes on Saturdays.
+Students are required to meet with language course instructors for one hour classes on Saturdays.
 Language practicum placements will be finalized in Beijing, so we ask students to remain flexible about the type of company with which they may be placed.
-Students will also meet with their language instructors on a weekly basis.

 Upon successful completion of the program, grades are entered into Columbia's online grading system.
 Non-Columbia students (including Barnard) can request electronic transcripts online through the Columbia University registrar.